 My favourite way of spending a day in a different town /city is to wander around the city centre looking out for hidden gems and lesser-known spots.
 That, of course, after researching the top historical/famous locations and places in the city.
 If the city/town is small (and Canterbury is), you shouldn’t be worried about creating an itinerary for the day, because chances are, you will be able to see everything.

 So what is there to see in Canterbury in one day?
-Here are the best things to do in Canterbury on a day trip:
+Here are the best things to do during your day trip to Canterbury and Whitstable:

 If you’re planning to visit Canterbury, most probably you must have heard something about the famous Canterbury Cathedral.
 It’s one of the oldest Cathedrals in England (completed around 1077) and it’s a Unesco World Heritage Site.
 In May 2018, the main facade was under reconstruction, so I don’t have a good photo of the Cathedral.
 If you’re planning to go in, the entry costs around £12.5 (as of Dec 2018) and you can check the opening times on the official website (but it usually stays open until 5-5: 30 pm except for Sundays, when it closes earlier).